witi42/fs20_cil_road_segmentation/README.md

         * image/
         * label/

 (Instead of downloading the processed images from drive you can also download the original *chicago.zip* from [zenodo](https://zenodo.org/record/1154821#.XyQB2nUzZhl).
-Process the images with *python TOMMY TODO*)
+Process the images with *process_original_chicago.py*, to be found in the root folder)

 ### Create Splits
 Now create the dataset splits (train, validation) with *python